getsling/GVUserDefaults/README.md

     [[NSUserDefaults standardUserDefaults] registerDefaults:defaults];

+### Performance
+The getter is about 3 times as slow as directly using NSUSerDefaults, but we're talking about fractions of a millisecond (0.22 ms vs 0.65 ms on an iPod Touch 4th gen).
+The setter is about 3 times as slow as well (0.20 ms vs 0.61 ms).
+The numbers vary a bit from device to device and from run to run, but it always seems to be about 1.5 to 3 times as slow.
+For example on an iPhone 4 the setter takes 0.77 ms vs 0.5 ms when you do it natively.

 ## Install
 Install via [CocoaPods](http://cocoapods.org) (`pod 'GVUserDefaults'`) or drag the code in the GVUserDefaults subfolder to your project.